-We now demonstrate the generalization \Eq{eq:first} of the first-order formula on non-spherical systems with frequency dispersion.
-Figures~\ref{f:ellipse}(a) and (b) show, respectively, the real and imaginary part of $k$ for the dipolar surface plasmon mode of a silver sphere being distorted into an ellipsoid.
-The permittivity of silver is given by the Drude model: $\epsilon (\omega)= 1 - \omega_p^2 / (\omega^2 + i\omega \gamma)$ with $\hbar \omega_p = 9$\,eV and $\hbar \gamma = 0.021$\,eV, as in~\cite{YanPRL20}.
+We now demonstrate the first-order formula \Eq{eq:first} on a non-spherical system with frequency dispersion.
+Figures~\ref{f:ellipse}(a) and (b) show, respectively, the real and imaginary part of $k$ for the dipolar surface plasmon mode of a silver sphere being distorted in to an ellipsoid.
+The permittivity of silver is given by the Drude model: $\epsilon (\omega)= 1 - \omega_p^2 / (\omega^2 + i\omega \gamma)$ with $\hbar \omega_p = 9$\,eV and $\hbar \gamma = 0.021$\,eV, as used in~\cite{YanPRL20}.
 The perturbation theory \Eq{eq:first} (solid lines) agrees in first order of $h$ with numerically calculated values (circles), for both inwards ($a<R$) and outwards ($a>R$) perturbations of the silver sphere.
-The results using $k^{(1)}$ are also shown in \Fig{f:ellipse} for comparison (dashed lines), and are clearly incorrect.
-This example was chosen identical to the one used in~\cite{YanPRL20}, where the first-order RSE was claimed to be $k^{(1)}$ given by \Eq{eq:first0}, even though it was clear from earlier works~\cite{LobanovPRA19,MuljarovPRA20} that the static modes could contribute already in first order.
-Thus the conclusion made in Ref.\,\cite{YanPRL20} that the RSE is unable to predict first-order change, was incorrect.
+The results using $k^{(1)}$ are also shown for comparison (dashed lines), and are clearly incorrect.
+This example was chosen identical to the one used in~\cite{YanPRL20}, where the first-order RSE was taken as $k^{(1)}$ given by \Eq{eq:first0}, even though earlier works~\cite{LobanovPRA19,MuljarovPRA20} indicate that static modes could contribute in first order.
+Thus the statement in Ref.\,\cite{YanPRL20} that the RSE is providing an incorrect first-order result was premature.

 In conclusion, we have shown that a first-order perturbation theory of the eigenfrequencies in open systems requires separate considerations for volume perturbations and interface shifts.
-While volume perturbations lead to first-order diagonal matrix elements capturing the complete first-order effect, moving interfaces which host discontinuities of the underlying material properties leads to additional first-order contributions arising from higher-order terms.
-In case of electromagnetism, this is due to the couplings to the countable infinite number of degenerate static modes.
-The underlying mechanism is clarified by explicitly treating the static pole of the Green’s dyadic, and a first-order perturbation theory expression valid for both material changes and interface shifts is provided.
-This rectifies the results of [7] which used a first-order RSE treatment missing the static mode contribution.
+While volume perturbations lead to first-order diagonal matrix elements capturing the complete first-order effect, moving interfaces which host discontinuities of the underlying medium properties leads to additional first-order contributions arising from higher-order terms.
+In case of electromagnetism, this is due to the coupling to the countable infinite number of degenerate static modes.
+The underlying mechanism is clarified by explicitly treating the static pole of the Green’s dyadic, and a first-order perturbation theory expression valid for both medium changes and interface shifts is provided.